oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 ## Features
 - Provides a default configuration to run unit tests with Jest in SDF projects.
-- Support unit testing for SuiteScript 2.X files.
+- Supports unit testing for SuiteScript 2.X files.
 - Provides SuiteScript 2.X stubs.
 >💡 For NetSuite 2020.1, only the **N/record** module is supported.
 - Allows you to create custom stubs for SuiteScript 2.X or custom modules.